 I prefer to watch games on our TV.
-We log in to ESPN+ on our computer and connect it via HDMI cord to our smart TV.
+We log in to our ESPN+ account on the computer and connect it via HDMI cord to our smart TV.

 Games come through clear, and it’s just like watching games on any other streaming platform.
 The phone version works great as well.

-If you’re looking at the ESPN+ app as an option to cut the cord, you will be disappointed.
-The app is not meant to replace the main network; it’s a supplement.
+If you’re looking at the app as an option to cut the cord, you will be disappointed.
+The platform is not meant to replace the main network; it’s a supplement.

 You will not replace the games from your favorite NFL or NBA team with the service.
 While that would be terrific, it’s not the purpose of the platform.

-The purpose of ESPN+ is to provide exclusive content you can’t receive on any other service.
+The purpose of the app is to provide exclusive content you can’t receive on any other service.
 Additionally, it offers in-depth and niche content that many crave.

 When you add in out-of-market games or matches, and niche games, it’s a valuable service to have.